Uniforms of the British Army: Numbered orders of dress (active use)

-No.1: Temperate ceremonial
+No. 1: Temperate ceremonial

-No. 1 Dress, or "dress blues", is a ceremonial uniform, worn on only the most formal of occasions and by senior staff officers, aides to the Royal Family, and to the personal staff of senior officers in command.
-It is not generally issued to all units, with the khaki No. 2 Dress functioning as the main parade uniform.
+No. 1 dress, or "dress blues", is a ceremonial uniform, worn on only the most formal of occasions and by senior staff officers, aides to the Royal Family, and to the personal staff of senior officers in command.
+It is not generally issued to all units, with the khaki No. 2 dress functioning as the main parade uniform.

 No. 1 dress originated in the "undress" uniforms ('blue Patrols') worn for semi-formal or ordinary duty occasions in the late 19th century.
 It was first issued in its current form for the 1937 Coronation, intended as a cheaper alternative to the full dress uniforms that had been generally withdrawn after 1914.
-It became known as No. 1 Dress in 1947.
-Army units participating in the 1953 Coronation wore the new uniform as a temporary issue.
+It became known as No. 1 dress in 1947.
+Army units participating in the 1953 coronation wore the new uniform as a temporary issue.

 For most units, No. 1 dress consists of a dark blue stand collared tunic, matching trousers, and peaked cap, caubeen, or beret depending on the regiment.
 Female members may wear skirts with tights in place of the trousers.
 Units are distinguished by badges and the colours of the cap, tunic piping, vertical stripes ("welts") on the trousers, and the colour of the collar for certain cavalry regiments.
 The Rifles wear a rifle green tunic with black trousers.
 The Royal Gurkha Rifles wear matching tunics and trousers of rifle green.
 The Royal Dragoon Guards and the King's Royal Hussars wear dark green and crimson trousers respectively.
 Cavalry regiments wear shoulder chains in place of shoulder straps, and for officers "overalls" (tight-fitting trousers historically worn by mounted troops).
 The Royal Regiment of Scotland wears a short jacket called a "doublet", in Archer Green.
 Prior to amalgamation, Highland regiments wore the doublet with the kilt and sporran while Lowland regiments wore trews, both in the individual regiment's tartan.

-In the full ceremonial order of No. 1 Dress, officers wear a waist sash of crimson silk and twisted cord epaulettes; while general officers wear a waist sash of gold and crimson stripes.
-Light cavalry regiments wear a lace crossbelt in place of the sash, while Rifle regiments wear a polished black leather crossbelt, as do the Special Air Service and Royal Army Chaplains Department (who have a unique pattern of tunic that features an open step collar instead of a stand collar.
+In the full ceremonial order of No. 1 dress, officers wear a waist sash of crimson silk and twisted cord epaulettes; while general officers wear a waist sash of gold and crimson stripes.
+Light cavalry regiments wear a lace crossbelt in place of the sash, while Rifle regiments wear a polished black leather crossbelt, as do the Special Air Service and Royal Army Chaplains Department (who have a unique pattern of tunic that features an open step collar instead of a stand collar).
 Other ranks wear a white, buff, or black leather belt with a regimental pattern locket, with a bayonet frog if carrying arms.
+The other accoutrements, such as gloves, are generally the same as is worn in full dress.

 The peaked forage cap is worn by most regiments exceptions being: